Creating Comics with Branching Storylines

 Display Choices

-The way you present branching story points to the user is entirely up to you.
-The layout of the choice panel will be defined by the last panel in the comic data for your sequence.
+When using advance controls, the layout of the choice panel will be defined by the last panel in the comic data for your sequence.

 You most likely want to explain to the user what each choice does.
-You can do this by adding text to the panel that describes each choice, or by adding images that graphically illustate the choices.
+You can do this by adding text to the panel that describes each choice, or by adding images that graphically illustrate the choices.

 Position Controls

-Panels will display controls for the inputs listed in your advanceControls
+Panels will display controls for the inputs listed in your advanceControls table.
+You can position them over your panel by adding x and y properties:

 advanceControls = {

-{ input = Panels.Input.A, target = 2, x = 180, y = 20},
+{ input = Panels.Input.A, target = "climb-over", x = 180, y = 20},

-{ input = Panels.Input.B, target = 4, x = 180, y = 180},
+{ input = Panels.Input.B, target = "go-around", x = 180, y = 180},

 },